Neural Representations for Modeling Variation in Speech: Appendices

-The \texttt{w2v} model uses convolutional layers to create representations of audio based on close context, and newer approaches are Transformer-based models that use the entire audio fragment as context. \texttt{DeCoAR} uses an alternative method to process the audio sequences.
+The \texttt{w2v} model uses convolutional layers to create representations of audio based on close context, whereas newer Transformer-based models use the entire audio fragment as context. \texttt{DeCoAR} uses an alternative method to process the audio sequences.
 Before \texttt{BERT} models were used in natural language processing, language models relied on recurrent neural models that process items in a sequence, one step at a time.
 Representations of each item are, in this case, based on the preceding representation.
 The most commonly used model in natural language processing that uses this method is \texttt{ELMo} \citep{petersDeepContextualizedWord2018}.
-This model uses a stacked bi-directional long short-term memory (LSTM) network for creating contextualized word embeddings.
+This model uses a stacked LSTM network for creating contextualized word embeddings.

 \citet{ling2020deep} apply the bi-directional LSTM method, that was proposed by \citet{petersDeepContextualizedWord2018}, to encode acoustic speech signals.
 The resulting \texttt{DeCoAR} model takes 40-dimensional log filterbank features as its input, and is trained to reconstruct the same features as its output.
-Filterbank transformation extracts frequency bands by dividing the frequency range into 40 triangular overlapping bins.
-These features are extracted with a 25ms sliding window and a stride of 10ms. \texttt{DeCoAR} consists of four bi-directional LSTM layers with each having 1024 cells.
+A filterbank transformation subsequently extracts frequency bands by dividing the frequency range into 40 triangular overlapping bins.
+These features are extracted with a 25ms sliding window and a stride of 10ms. \texttt{DeCoAR} consists of four bi-directional LSTM layers, each having 1024 cells.
 The output representation of \texttt{DeCoAR} is the concatenation of the forward and backward directions, and therefore consists of 2048 dimensions.

 The novel \texttt{DeCoAR} model was shown to outperform \texttt{w2v} on a set of tasks, including phone classification \citep{ma:21}.
 Therefore, architectural differences of \texttt{DeCoAR} with \texttt{w2v}-based models may show performance differences when applied to other tasks, such as modeling speech variation.